jkranigx/test2/README.md

 # test2
-test2 is a test project
+This is a project I set up to learn how to use GitHub.